THE WINNER OF THE COMPETITION AND TWO MENTIONS FOR SWART'S PARTICIPATION AT FUORISALONE 2013.

 The work is part of the EVNI project, which wants to investigate the feelings for the objects that accompany the life of each individual.
 From these feelings for things emerge objects with very long legs to rise in search of parallel ways of understanding, ways of expressing themselves that at first seem hallucinatory, but which then reveal themselves to be able to touch very deep parts of us.

 The artisan expertise blends into the narration, which gives life to the shapes, to the design that dialogues with art.
 With an evocative aesthetic that leads to raising the head upwards.

 Swart, especially on the occasion of the Exhibition, opens with MACNI their horizons "design that communicates with the art" not neglecting the importance of quality design and production.

-Usually select small series related to the functionality and usability of everyday objects that stand out for their originality and simplicity of form.
-The Steam Factory establishes new relationships, knows the stories of designers and products.
+He usually selects small series related to functionality and everyday usability, objects that stand out for their originality and essential shapes.
+At Fabbrica del Vapore, he establishes new relationships, knows the stories of designers and products.
 In particular, assign two mentions to SUCH 'Iskra Sguera and Reggiluce Luigi Fumagalli.